paulmillr/noble-ciphers/README.md

 #### Use same array for input and output

+This allows re-use Uint8Array between encryption/decryption calls (works if all plaintext or ciphertext are same size).

+**_NOTE_**: some ciphers don't support unaligned (`byteOffset % 4 !== 0`) Uint8Array as destination, since it will significantly
+decrease performance and this optimization will become pointless.

 ```js
 import { chacha20poly1305 } from '@noble/ciphers/chacha';
 import { utf8ToBytes } from '@noble/ciphers/utils';